Who We Are

 1998 – Carson River Coalition (CRC) formed to serve as the steering committee for watershed planning efforts.

-1999 – The Nevada Legislature amended the previous legislation to allow Churchill County to become a member of the CWSD, Two Churchill County members were added to board to represent watershed below Lahontan Reservoir, expanding the board from nine to eleven members.
+1999 – The Nevada Legislature amended the previous legislation to allow Churchill County to become a member of the CWSD.
+Two Churchill County members were added to board to represent the watershed below Lahontan Reservoir, expanding the board from nine to eleven members.

 1999 – The Nevada Legislature assigned CWSD the task of administering the AB 380 Newlands Water Rights Purchase and Retirement Program.
 The goal was for CWSD to purchase/transfer and permanently retire 6,500 acres of water rights to remove litigation filed by the Pyramid Lake Paiute Tribe on water right owners in the Newlands Project in Churchill County.
 This program was able to permanently retire approximately 4,000 acres of water rights.